 More details about compiling for mobile are available in the later chapter "Using the Build Tool to Compile for Android" of this article.
 For now let's only make sure we are ready for this.
 The new version of our application is split into two files.
+PAGE 6 / 20 unit GameInitialize;

-The unit GameInitialize in file gameinitialize.pas with this content:
+1. The unit GameInitialize in file gameinitialize.pas with this content: